NVIDIA-Omniverse/ANARI-USD/superbuild/README.md

 - `OMNICLIENT_ROOT_DIR`: for the Omniverse (OmniClient) install directory
 - `ZLIB_ROOT`: for the ZLIB install directory, required for Linux builds

+For ease of use, if you want the USD and Omniverse libraries to be copied into the installation's `bin` directory, make sure `USD_DEVICE_INSTALL_DEPS` is turned on.
+Otherwise, all dependency folders have to be manually included into the path before executing the device binaries.

 Lastly, the `BUILD_ANARI_USD_DEVICE` option lets you turn off building the device if you only want to build the device's dependencies (mostly this is for developers).